Koredotcom/docs/docs/gale/playground/generate-output-using-advanced-mode.md

-# Generate output using advanced mode
+# Generate Output using Advanced Mode

 While using the prompt playground, you can upload a dataset in advanced mode as input.
 You can add and pre-view the existing or newly uploaded datasets.
 You can also replace one dataset with another based on the requirement for a particular prompt and generate multiple outputs simultaneously.